 I was showing up honestly while parallel conversations were happening in the background.
 I was making decisions, like planning Thanksgiving, with incomplete information while others had the full picture.

 Of course I wanted him in my life.
 What I didn’t want was the abuse that would come with being romantically involved.
 That was on him.
 His responsibility.
-His work to do.
+His work to do to choose based on who he loved.

 What I Know I Don’t Want